Contact

 • children reside in another country

-Are you living in the Netherlands as an expat, either temporarily or long-term?
-Even then, an international divorce may occur, for example, if you have a different nationality or previously lived abroad.
-Read more about divorcing as an expat in the Netherlands:
+If you live in the Netherlands as an expat temporarily or long-term, this may also involve an international divorce, for example, if you have a different nationality or previously lived abroad.
+You can read more about this on the page divorcing as an expat in the Netherlands.

 • the habitual residence of one or both spouses